yustinWill/yustinusnobi/README.md

 # Nobi Android Test

-An Android mobile application built using React Native for Nobi Mobile Developer Test
+An Android mobile application built using React Native for Nobi Mobile Developer Test.
+You can check the APK sample and the Test Requirements on the APKtest folder.

 ## Features